PAUL34913/msp1-cv/README.md

 ### Media

 -   Eagle vector used in hero image from Getdrawings.com
--

     http://getdrawings.com/eagle-vector-free-download#eagle-vector-free-download-6.png

 -   Spiderweb image used in hero image by Ellie Burgin
--

     https://www.pexels.com/@ellie-burgin-1661546

 ### Acknowledgements

--   My sons Thomas and James, for their help with testing the site on a variety of devices.
+-   My Sons, Thomas and James, for their help with testing the site on a variety of devices.

 -   My Mentor [Dick Vlaanderen](https://github.com/dickvla), for continuous helpful feedback.